FedML-AI/FedML/python/examples/launch/README.md

     echo "Hello, Here is the server job." echo "Current directory is as follows."
     pwd

+# Entry commands for server jobs on multiple OS.
+# if running on Windows, the commands in the run_on_windows will be executed.
+# if running on posix OS (Mac, Linux, Unix), the commands in the run_on_posix will be executed.
+# server_job:
+#   run_on_windows:
+#     echo "Hello, Here is the server job on windows."
+#   run_on_posix:
+#     echo "Hello, Here is the server job on posix."

 # If you want to use the job created by the MLOps platform,
 # just uncomment the following three, then set job_id and config_id to your desired job id and related config.